rgarcia/HNES/README.md

 * a/z upvote/downvote comment or submission
 * f flag
 * u follow user link on comment or submission
+* l open the comments and the link
+* shift + *: do the action in a background tab

 ## Installing